b-lukaszuk/BS_wJ_eng/ideas/bile.md

 s = """
 bigS = Sphere(10) # 10 um
 bigV = getVolume(bigS)
-bigA = getArea(bigS)
+bigA = getSurfaceArea(bigS)

 bigV
 """
 sco(s)
 ```

-In the next step we will split this big drop into a few smaller ones.
-Splitting
+In the next step we will split this big drop into a few smaller ones of equal
-the volume is easy, we just divide `bigV` by `n` droplets.
-However, we need a
+sizes.
+Splitting the volume is easy, we just divide `bigV` by `n` droplets.
-way to determine the size (`radius`) of each small droplet.
-Let's try to
+However, we need a way to determine the size (`radius`) of each small droplet.
-transform the formula for sphere volume.
+Let's try to transform the formula for sphere volume.

 $v = \frac{4}{3} * \pi * r^3 $ {#eq:sphere1}

-If a = b, then b = a, so we swap sides
+If a = b, then b = a, so we may swap sides.

 $\frac{4}{3} * \pi * r^3 = v$ {#eq:sphere2}

 The multiplication is commutative (the order does not matter), i.e. 2 * 3 * 4 is
 the same as 4 * 3 * 2, therefore we can rearrange elements on the left side of
-@eq:sphere2.
+@eq:sphere2 to:

 $r^3 * \pi * \frac{4}{3} = v$ {#eq:sphere3}

-Now, on by one we can more \*$\pi$ and \*$frac{4}{3}\ to the right side of
+Now, one by one we can move \*$\pi$ and \*$\frac{4}{3}$ to the right side of
-@eq:sphere3 with the opposite mathematical operation (division instead of
+@eq:sphere3.
+Of course, we change the mathematical operation to the opposite
-multiplication) to get.
+(division instead of multiplication) and get:

 $r^3 = v / \pi / \frac{4}{3}$ {#eq:sphere4}